DeekshaS96/koredotai-docs/docs/platform/instructions/en/latest/Actions/anthropic.md

 Anthropic is an advanced language model developed by AI researchers, the LLM provides a strong foundation for natural language understanding and generation, enabling innovative applications and advancements in AI language technology.

-The Kore.ai XO Platform allows you to connect to both the Anthropic models, **Claude** that can be used across Generative AI features in the platform.
+The Kore.ai XO Platform allows you to connect to the Anthropic model **Claude** that can be used across Generative AI features in the platform.

 </container>